-There’s an extraordinary new festival returning for a second outing in 20198 with a heady mix of music, art and sustainability coming together to celebrate how brilliant forests are for both our personal and societal wellbeing.
+Timber Festival returns for a third outing this year with a heady mix of music, art and sustainability.
+On the Derbyshire and Leicestershire border, the festival celebrates how brilliant forests are for both personal and societal wellbeing.

-There are arboreal antics galore across a 70 acre woodland site, with the festival being created by the National Forest Company (responsible for creating the National Forest, one of Britain’s boldest environmental projects and the first forest to be created at scale in England for over 1000 years, transforming a landscape left scarred and derelict by the closure of the Midlands coalfield) and Wild Rumpus (award-winning producers of the Just So Festival).
+There will also be a range of arboreal activities and installations across the 70-acre woodland site, owing to the fact the festival was created by the National Forest Company (responsible for creating the National Forest, one of Britain’s boldest environmental projects and the first forest to be created at scale in England for over 1000 years) and Wild Rumpus (award-winning producers of the Just So Festival).

-Add to this mix a Masked Ball, Fire Garden, storytelling, aerial acrobatics in the trees, eco-spa from Bathing Under The Sky, woodland library, maze and extensive natural wellbeing programme including yoga, Forest Bathing, feasting and foraging ….
-Timber Festival promises more woodland wonder than you can shake a stick at.
+Add into the mix an extensive natural wellbeing programme (think yoga, Forest Bathing, feasting and foraging), Timber Festival promises more woodland wonder than you can shake a stick at.